dustinc555/discord-chatbot/README.md

 ## Adding sets
 1) Place the data set to its own sub folder in data/sets.
-2) Add a unique name for the set in preperation->sets.
+2) Add a unique name for the set in settings.toml->preperation->sets.
 3) Create a function that has the same name put in preperation->sets in prep.py that parces this set.
 4) Add the function name to ```data_preperation_procedures``` in prep.py so that it may be called.